-A City that has a flourishing economy, where our community and local businesses thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
+Port Phillip has a flourishing economy, where our community and local business thrive and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
 The importance of action in this area is emphasised by Council declaring an Economic Emergency in 2020.

-- Port Phillip's main streets, activity centres and laneways are vibrant and activated - Port Phillip is a great place to set-up and maintain a business - Arts, culture, learning and creative expression are part of everyday life - People in Port Phillip have continued and improved access to employment, education and can contribute to our community.
+- Port Phillip's main streets, activity centres and laneways are vibrant and activated. - Port Phillip is a great place to set-up and maintain a business. - Arts, culture, learning and creative expression are part of everyday life. - People in Port Phillip have continued and improved access to employment, education and can contribute to our community.

-Core strategy
+Core Strategies

-Art and Soul - Creative and Prosperous City Strategy 2018-22
+• Art and Soul - Creative and Prosperous City Strategy 2018-22